 While the solutions to yellowing leaves will vary depending on the cause, here are a few potential fixes.

-Provide nitrogen.
+- Provide nitrogen.
 Nitrogen is an essential nutrient for healthy plant development.
 It helps pepper plants grow lots of big, strong green leaves.
+It is also the most common nutrient to be deficient in soil.
 Make sure you are fertilizing regularly and that your fertilizer contains enough nitrogen.
+Also, get a soil test annually if you are planting in the ground.

 Tip: If the problem is nitrogen, the yellowing leaves will begin at the bottom of the plant, moving upwards over time.

-Provide magnesium & calcium.
+- Provide magnesium & calcium.
 A magnesium deficiency will cause chlorosis when severe, meaning the veins of leaves will remain green while the rest turns yellow.
 Use a cal-mag spray or use soil amendments like bone meal and blood meal when planting peppers.
-Many fertilizers also contain these secondary nutrients.
+Many all-purpose fertilizers contain these secondary nutrients.

-Don’t over-water.
+- Don’t over-water.
 Over-watering is another possible reason for pepper plants turning yellow.
-Be sure to only provide water when necessary.
-Peppers prefer to be on the dry side, so use a moisture meter or allow the first inch of soil to dry between waterings.
+Be sure to only provide water when necessary and to allow potted plants to drain excess water.
+Peppers prefer even-moisture, so use a moisture meter or allow the first inch or two of soil to dry between waterings.

 Here is a problem faced by first-time and veteran pepper growers alike.
 With so many possible causes, treating curled pepper leaves can be tricky.

-Most of the time, curling pepper leaves is a sign of either a calcium deficiency, too much light, too much water, or plant edema.
+Most of the time, curling pepper leaves is a sign of either too much light, too much water, or plant edema.
 There are diseases that can cause curled leaves, but if the plant appears otherwise healthy, it is most likely one of these causes.

 - Curling leaves